ds-wizard/guide/docs/application/administration/roles/index.rst

 Content-related permissions can allow a role to:

-- create and use knowledge model editors
+- create and use knowledge model editors, including migration and publishing
-- manage knowledge models
-- manage knowledge model secrets
+- manage knowledge models, including knowledge model secrets
-- create and use document template editors
+- create and use document template editors, including publishing
 - manage document templates
-- manage locales

 Administration permissions can allow a role to:

 - manage users
 - manage settings
-- manage automations
-- access audit log
-- access integration hub
-- access analytics

 ..
 TODO::